Siege of Bihać (1992–1995): 1994

 Since Operation Deny Flight did not allow fighter jets to be used in Bosnia, the Army of the Republika Srpska took advantage of the ban by outsourcing air strikes to the Army of Srpska Krajina: they launched air strikes with aircraft based at a former Yugoslav People's Army (JNA) military airport in Udbina, south of Bihać, located in Croatian territory that was at the time controlled by the Republic of Serbian Krajina.
 The Serb aircraft dropped napalm and cluster bombs.
 Although most of the ordnance came from old, unreliable stocks and failed to explode, the attacks were a clear violation of the no-fly zone.
 NATO immediately looked for ways to respond, but its forces were not permitted to carry out operations in Croatian airspace, and due to Bihać's proximity to the border, Serb aircraft could attack into Bosnia, then cross back into Croatia before being intercepted.
 As such, NATO was powerless to stop the incursions.
-In recognition of the situation, the Security Council passed Resolution 958, which allowed NATO aircraft to operate in Croatia.
-Under the cool leadership of the UNHCR Director of Logistics Operations, Peter Walsh, the refugee agency managed to breach the blockade in December 1994 and get 100 tonnes of valuable food aid into the pocket.
-This was a difficult task hampered by persistent small arms and artillery fire as well as unnecessary freedom of movement violations.
+In recognition of the situation, the UNSC passed Resolution 958, which allowed NATO aircraft to operate in Croatia.
+Under the cool leadership of the UNHCR Director of Logistics Operations, Peter Walsh, the refugee agency breached the blockade in December 1994 and got 100 tonnes of valuable food aid into the pocket.
+This was a difficult task hampered by persistent small arms and artillery fire, as well as unnecessary freedom of movement violations.
 The aid was delivered to Cazin for distribution throughout the region.

 The United Nations Security Council Resolution 959 "expressed concern about the escalation in recent fighting in the Bihać pocket and the flow of refugees and displaced persons resulting from it" and condemned the "violation of the international border between the Republic of Croatia and the Republic of Bosnia and Herzegovina and demands that all parties and others concerned, and in particular the so-called Krajina Serb forces, fully respect the border and refrain from hostile acts across it".

 1995

 The enclave came under heavy tank and mortar fire again on 23 July 1995 in what UN officials described as "the most serious fighting in Bosnia in months".
 Thousands of rebel troops, backed by 100 tanks, attacked the Bosniak forces there.
 The United Nations General Assembly also addressed the issue:

+In 1995, ARBiH launched a series of major offensives, including Operation Sana, Operation Dawn and Operation Triangle aimed at breaking the long standing siege of the Bihać pocket.
+These operations successfully pushed back VRS and SVK forces, liberated key territories in northwestern Bosnia, and linked the enclave with other government-held areas, significantly weakening the Serb hold in Krajina and shifting the momentum of the war.